testlabauto/local_selenium_pool/README.md

 This project includes a sample test that depends an awesome free resource called [automationpractice.com](http://automationpractice.com/index.php) which is a full featured web store sandbox.
 Much thanks to [StMarco89](https://github.com/StMarco89/automationpractice.com)!

-The sample test [test_pool.py](https://github.com/testlabauto/local_selenium_pool/blob/master/test_pool.py), has nine tests in it which each take , which can be executed with any number of processes reading from the same queue of tests.
+The sample test [test_pool.py](https://github.com/testlabauto/local_selenium_pool/blob/master/test_pool.py), has nine tests in it which can be executed using any number of processes reading from the same queue of tests.
 Each test searches the site's products for a different keyword.
 It then adds each item found to the cart, one at a time.
 Finally, it goes to the checkout page and compares the expected total to the basket total.

 After the pool of webdrivers has no remaining tests to execute, it creates a JSON report in an XUnit style.